dedeswim/dedeswim.github.io/content/authors/edoardo/_index.md

 # -
 ---

 I am a **Computer Science Ph.D.
 Student** at ETH Zürich in the [Secure and Private AI (SPY) Lab](https://spylab.ai), advised by [Florian Tramèr](https://floriantramer.com).
 I am interested in the security and privacy of machine learning *systems*.
 Most recently, I have been looking into the security of LLM Agents.
+Currently, I am also a Research Scientist Intern at Meta, in the GenAI Red Team, working on AI agents security.

 Prior to my PhD, I earned a Computer Science M.Sc. at [EPFL](https://epfl.ch/en) and a Computer Engineering B.Sc. at the [Polytechnic University of Turin](https://www.polito.it/).